 Fast facts on flu

-- Antibiotics cannot be used to treat flu.
+- Antibiotics cannot be used to treat flu

-- Experts agree that the best way to prevent flu is to get vaccinated each year.
+- Experts agree that the best way to prevent flu is to get vaccinated each year

-- The flu vaccine is not suitable for certain groups of people, such as those who have a severe allergy to chicken eggs.
+- The flu vaccine is not suitable for certain groups of people, such as those who have a severe allergy to chicken eggs

 Symptoms of flu

 It is common to confuse flu with a bad cold.
 Flu and cold symptoms may include a runny/blocked nose, sore throat, and cough.
-Here are some symptoms which a person with flu will have (note that these are not common heavy cold symptoms):

-- high temperature
+- High temperature

-- cold sweats, shivers
+- Cold sweats, shivers

-- fatigue, feeling utterly exhausted
+- Fatigue, feeling exhausted